team-htbr/console/README.md

-# web-console
+# Bloeddonatie console
-Web based application that makes it possible to control the notifications send to users of the bloeddonatie Android application.
+A web based application that makes it possible to control the notifications send to users of the bloeddonatie Android application.